 ILR Visual Identity

-Updated university visual identity guidelines have given schools, colleges and units flexibility in using visual identity elements.
-This decision was made to give schools, colleges and units more creative and design flexibility.
+Updated university visual identity guidelines now give schools, colleges and units more creative and design flexibility in using visual identity elements.

 Use of the Cornell ILR lockup